 Required Program Course (1 hour) Cr.
 Hrs.

 HCS 173 Applied Electrocardiography 1

-Total Semester Credit Hours
+Total Seme ester Credit Hours 1

 DYSRHYTHMIA (EKG) CERTIFICATION

 Program Code: G.EKG.CER

 The Dysrhythmia (EKG) Certification certificate provides advanced cardiac strip interpretation training for the student who plans to work in a cardiac or critical care area and will be responsible for cardiac strip interpretation and documentation.
 The student must have completed the first year of a Health Professions program, and has satisfied, or will have satisfied all other educational requirements for licensure prior to applying for this certificate.